-Last week, American Express US came out with new historically high welcome bonuses on their Delta co-branded credit cards, allowing new cardholders to earn 70,000–90,000 Delta SkyMiles on the personal and business Delta Gold, Platinum, and Reserve products.
+Last week, American Express US came out with a new round of historically high welcome bonuses on their Delta co-branded credit cards, allowing new cardholders to earn 70,000–95,000 Delta SkyMiles on the personal and business Delta Gold, Platinum, and Reserve products.

 While Delta SkyMiles might not be the most valuable points currency that you can earn, they do play a unique role for Canadians who often travel within North America, thanks to their partnership with WestJet.

-Let’s take a look through why you might consider incorporating one of these limited-time Delta offers (available until May 5, 2021 through refer-a-friend links) into your US credit card strategy.
+Let’s take a look through why you might consider incorporating one of these limited-time Delta offers (available until July 28, 2021) into your US credit card strategy.

 The Role of Delta SkyMiles for Canadians